-Description This command allows the user to configure the expected RX trail trace identifier (TTI) for path monitoring (PM) in the ODU overhead.
+Description This command allows the user to configure the expected RX trail trace identifier (TTI) for path monitoring enabled.

+(PM) in the ODU overhead.
 This identifier can be a string or a non-printable sequence of bytes.
 The length of the string or sequence of bytes cannot exceed 64 bytes.
 This trace should match the far-end port's PM trace.
-When this trace does not match the received PM trace, the ODU-TIM alarm will be reported if enabled.
+When this trace does not match the received PM trace, the ODU-TIM alarm will be reported if string - Sets the PM TTI to the string provided by the user.
+If the string is less than 64 bytes, the remaining bytes will be set to 0.